Phoenix.new Launches Remote Agent-Powered Dev Environments for Elixir

 Posted on mongodb google news.
 Visit mongodb google news

-MongoDB (NASDAQ:MDB – Get Free Report) last posted its quarterly earnings data on Wednesday, June 4th.
-The company reported $1.00 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.65 by $0.35.
+MongoDB (NASDAQ:MDBGet Free Report) last posted its quarterly earnings data on Wednesday, June 4th.
+The company reported $1.00 earnings per share for the quarter, beating analysts’ consensus estimates of $0.65 by $0.35.
 MongoDB had a negative return on equity of 3.16% and a negative net margin of 4.09%.
-The company had revenue of $549.01 million for the quarter, compared to the consensus estimate of $527.49 million.
-During the same period in the previous year, the business earned $0.51 EPS.
-MongoDB’s revenue for the quarter was up 21.8% compared to the same quarter last year.
-On average, analysts forecast that MongoDB, Inc. will post -1.78 earnings per share for the current fiscal year.
+The company had revenue of $549.01 million during the quarter, compared to analyst estimates of $527.49 million.
+During the same quarter last year, the company earned $0.51 EPS.
+The firm’s revenue for the quarter was up 21.8% on a year-over-year basis.
+Equities research analysts expect that MongoDB, Inc. will post -1.78 EPS for the current fiscal year.

 MongoDB, Inc, together with its subsidiaries, provides general purpose database platform worldwide.
 The company provides MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premises, or in a hybrid environment; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.